keechma/keechma/README.md

 - **Deterministic and predictable behavior**
     + Based on the route, you can determine how will the application state look
-    + UI never "requests" tha data it is always provided to it
+    + UI never "requests" the data it is always provided to it
 - **Unidirectional data flow**
     1. Route params are derived from the URL
     2. Application state is derived from the route params